Genivia/RE-flex/doc/index.md

 ### DOS CRLF newlines                               {#regex-input-dosstreambuf}

-DOS files and other DOS or Windows input sources typically end lines with CRLF byte pairs.
+DOS files and other DOS or Windows input sources typically end lines with CRLF byte pairs, see \ref crlf.
 To automatically replace CRLF by LF you can use the `reflex::Input::dos_streambuf` class to construct a `std::istream` object.
 This normalized stream can then be used as input to a RE/flex scanner or to a regex matcher: